wilbowma/mttex/README.md

 * `magicref` -- This option defines `\fullref` and friends, which magically determine which of `\lemref`, `\thmref`, `\secref`, etc to use.
 This option requires the `nameref` and `cleveref` packages.
 See [Labels and References][] for more info.
+* `nocompress` -- Disables PDF compression, making your PDFs larger.
+Compression may not work with old versions of `pdflatex`, or non-PDF builds.

 ## How to Read
 Each documented macro starts with the name of the macro and an interface